CVHvn/Mario_A2C_A3C/README.md

   - Adam take less memory than RMSprop.
 Than use Adam if you don't have enough memory for RMSprop.

   - Remember to observe the memory immediately when running A3C.
 If there is no memory leak, the memory will be occupied quickly and will not increase over time.
 If you see a slow increase, you have a memory leak (although memory leaks in A3C usually lead to memory overflow and are easy to detect)

+* Compare A2C and A3C:
+  - A3C is very difficult to implement and runs very slow compared to A2C.
+I also don't notice much difference between the two.
+  - A3C uses a lot of memory.
+So i don't have enough resources to test enough for A3C.

 ## Requirements